Second day, second story!

 “Sorry to hear.
 Hope he turns out well.”

 “Thanks.
 I was visiting my aunty down at Ridge when I got the call.
 Unfortunately my car broke down earlier.
 Mechanics said wouldn’t be done until morning.
 With this bastard weather can’t find any transportation.
 Not at this hour too.
 So I thought hitchhiking is the option.
 Thank you for stopping”

 “Hey no worries, always happy to help a fellow in trouble.”

 Joel smiles.
-He’s older then Ryan.
+He’s older than Ryan.
 He’s sideburns are starting to turn grey.
 But he looks younger than he is.
 He smiles a lot.

 Ryan takes his hand through his wet hair.
 Joel thinks he might have been wrong about the man next to him.
-He is older.
-The wrinkles on his forehead and those beneath his eyes give him a tired, lazy look.
+He looks young, but there’s an old feeling to him, like he’s seen a lot.
+The wrinkles on his forehead and those below his eyes give him a tired, lazy look.
 His hands are big.
 There are scars on the knuckles.

-“Hope you don’t mind if I ask what you do for a living” Ryan’s voice takes him away from his thoughts.
+“Hope you don’t mind if I ask you what you do for a living,” Ryan’s voice takes him away from his thoughts.

 “I travel a lot, sell things town-to-town.”